al1-ce/pkm/README.md

 1. Clone [this repo](https://github.com/al1-ce/pkm) and build it with `dub build -b release`
 2. Copy created binary `./bin/pkm` to somewhere in your path, for example `~/.local/bin/`
+3. Or build project with `dub build pkm -b release -c install` to automatically move compiled binary into `/usr/bin`

 ### 2.2 Binary